 - Through super connectors like Stitch, KNIME, Knots, and Singer - instructions can be found in our integration documentation under super connectors

-- With Sparklebot - for data portals or enterprise companies, contact data.world to find out more about our tools to automate creation and syncing of your data library.
+- With Sparklebot - for data portals or enterprise companies, contact data.world to find out more about our tools to automate creation and syncing of your data resources.
 This can be full data and metadata mirroring, or simply a catalog of your data sources with metadata and sample data where you'd like.

 Creating a dataset